The perfect cheesecake should be:

 This is your secret for a perfect flat crust and smooth filling.
 Preparing the cookie crust in a food processor prevents from big chunks of cookie in it.
 It will make it harder to make a uniform and flat crust that comes of easily of the pan with a slice and not brake.

 The food processor is absolutely crucial in making the creamy and smooth filling for the cheesecake.
 It will mix all the ingredients perfectly without any chunks of cheese or unmixed eggs.
 If you are making a chocolate cheesecake, it will help you to mix in the chocolate evenly so there are no streaks in the batter.

-I used my new KitchenAid 13-cup Food Processor in making the crust and filling shown above.
-You can check out my post and the review of the machine, here.
+I used my food processor in making the crust and filling shown above.

 - 1 1/2 c finely crushed chocolate graham crackers

 - 1/2 c unsalted butter melted